Part 6: Using Terrain, Chains, and Constellations

 Viewing the terrain inlay in the 3D Graphics window

-Gain situational awareness by viewing the terrain overlay in the 3D Graphics window.
+Gain situational awareness by viewing the terrain inlay in the 3D Graphics window.

 1. Bring the 3D Graphics window to the front.